 The higher the score, the better the city is for families.
 We also limited our results to cities with populations over 2,000 people.
 For Alaska, that meant a total of 20 cities.

-Read on to see why Valdez is where all the families are headed, while Bethel is probably a place made for singles.
+Read on to see why Seward is where all the families are headed, while Juneau is probably a place made for singles.